gomstory/MoonBase/frontend/README.md

 > **Note: System will work properly when API for MoonBase Application is running, See /backend/README.md for installing.**

+> Due to time limitation unit test was cover only in backend part.

 ## Run App